-Subsidized Advance Subsidy

-Calculation - Amortizing subsidized advances (loans) with terms of 10 years or greater, up to a term of 20 years with an amortization of 30 years are available.
+Subsidized Advance Subsidy Calculation - Amortizing subsidized advances (loans) with terms of 10 years or greater, up to a term of 20 years with an amortization of 30 years are available.
 AHP Advance Subsidy is used to write down the Federal Home Loan Bank of Boston's (Bank's) cost of funds on the loan to the member.
 Subsidy is not used to write down the member's cost of funds.
 AHP subsidized advances are lent to the member, who adds a spread and lends to the project.
 At application, the Bank uses a calculated forward cost of funds to determine the amount of subsidy necessary to provide the interest rate as requested in the application.
+The rate on the loan from the Bank to the member cannot be less than zero percent.

 The rate on the loan from the Bank to the member cannot be less than zero percent.
 The rate used to calculate the subsidy is based on an anticipated draw down 18 months from AHP approval.